A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Toss in cozy knit accents for warmth

 Soft materials instantly bring warmth to a rustic mantel.
 Cable-knit stockings, a looped garland, or even a folded knit throw resting on the hearth work well.
-These touches feel especially inviting in colder months.
+If you want that cozy texture instantly, chunky knit throw blankets on Amazon are hard to beat.

 Rustic fireplace with brick arch and wood mantel decorated with a chunky knit garland, pinecones, and evergreen sprigs for holiday cheer.